 I grew up in the South and consequently ate a fair amount of cornbread in my youth.
-My grandma always made the Jiffy mixes, which were sweet, so my own from-scratch recipe is an approximation of that taste.
-I have had non-sweet cornbread, but I prefer it this way.
+My grandma always made Jiffy mixes, which are sweet, so my own from-scratch recipe is an approximation of that flavor.
+I’ve had non-sweet cornbread, but I prefer it this way.
 Don’t sue me; I know that sweetened cornbread is not traditional.
 I don’t care much for tradition if it gets in the way of taste.

 Preheat the oven to 400 and grease a muffin pan or an 8 X 8 pan.